mrjun123/DPETS/README.md

 # Dropout-based Probabilistic Ensembles with Trajectory Sampling

-Code to reproduce the experiments in [Practical Probabilistic Model-based Deep Reinforcement Learning by Integrating Dropout Uncertainty and Trajectory Sampling](https://arxiv.org/abs/2309.11089).
-This paper is currently submitted to IEEE Transactions on Neural Networks and Learning Systems (TNNLS) for peer review.
+Code to reproduce the experiments in [Practical Probabilistic Model-based Reinforcement Learning by Integrating Dropout Uncertainty and Trajectory Sampling](https://ieeexplore.ieee.org/document/10721239).
+This article has been accepted for publication in IEEE Transactions on Neural Networks and Learning Systems.

 ![method.png](https://raw.githubusercontent.com/mrjun123/DPETS/main/images/method.png)